donut2008/Calculator/README.md

 - Change the branch to "Beta"
 - Download the source code
+- Browse to Calculator\AppPackages
+- Install the certificate to Local Machine\Trusted People
-- Build it using the build instructions
+- Install the msixbundle

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.